 Your first priority should be to find the Will, if there is one.
 Many people contact the deceased’s solicitor, bank, local probate registry, or search online for probate records.
 Should none of these options prove fruitful, you can look through the paperwork at the house of the deceased.

 The Will should name the executor(s) who will need to apply for a ‘grant of probate’ to collect the assets of the deceased, pay debts, and perform all other parts of the administration process.

 Being granted probate is not always necessary.
 If the estate is worth less than £15,000 and the Will names only one executor, it is possible that institutions may only require a death certificate in order to give you the right to deal with your loved one’s affairs.

 If someone you care about dies without leaving a Will, you will need to apply to administer their estate, and must share it out according to the rules of intestacy.
 In most cases, only the spouse/civil partner and close relations can inherit under these rules.

 If someone makes a Will that is legally invalid, the rules of intestacy again determine how to share out the estate, rather than the terms of the Will.

 How do I apply for probate?

-If you find that you need probate after the estate has been valued, you need to complete the relevant application (PA1) and complete and inheritance tax form.
+If you find that you need probate after the estate has been valued, you need to complete a probate application form PA1 and an Inheritance Tax form.
 You must then send the forms to the Probate Registry in England and HMRC.

 To gain the grant of probate, you must attend a probate registry or solicitor’s office in person and swear an oath.
 If no other steps are needed, you will then receive the grant of probate (also known as the ‘grant of representation’) by post.